RikiyaT/Content-Based-Music-Recommendation/README.md

 # Spotify Music Recommender System

 This project is a content-based music recommender system using Spotify's audio features.
-The recommender system generates personalized playlists by calculating the similarity between tracks using three different algorithms: cosine similarity, Euclidean distance, and Manhattan distance.
+The recommender system generates personalized playlists by calculating the similarity between tracks using three different algorithms: *Cosine Similarity*, *Euclidean Distance*, and *Manhattan Distance*.

 ## Libraries Used